Reference: Ongoing Black-market identity theft of the International Rescue Instructors Association (IRIA)

 From here forth, no illegitimate IRIA will be officially recognized within the international water safety and rescue society.
 The culprit has lost all credibility due to unethical decisions and schemes.

-- IRIA TAIWAN
+- IRIA Adviser

 - IRIA Malaysia